eawag-surface-waters-research/alplakes-da/docs/literature-review.md

 **Giering, S., et al. (2022). *Coupling particle tracking \+ remote sensing to estimate transport in lakes: DA implications*** — uses hydrodynamic model \+ DA and particle tracking to constrain transport.
  Article: [https://www.sciencedirect.com/science/article/pii/S1569843222000115](https://www.sciencedirect.com/science/article/pii/S1569843222000115?utm_source=chatgpt.com) .
 [ScienceDirect](https://www.sciencedirect.com/science/article/pii/S1569843222000115?utm_source=chatgpt.com)

-Comment: Validation, multisource data fusion, satellite data handling Authors got allucinated: Li et al 2022
+Comment: Validation, multisource data fusion, satellite data handling.
+Authors got allucinated: Li et al 2022 .
 Monitoring and simulation of hydrodynamics in lakes has steadily advanced, but water quality simulations remain more difficult to implement, due to the difficulty in obtaining large-scale, spatially resolved field observations for model validation and the number of interacting processes to be parameterized.
 The overarching goal was to develop a framework applicable to the transport of health-relevant microorganisms (e.g., pathogens from river inflows) in Lake Geneva.
 Remote sensing inputs: Sentinel-2 satellites with 10–60 m spatial resolution and a 5-day joint revisit time, and Sentinel-3 satellites with 300 m spatial resolution and daily joint revisit— providing complementary spatial and temporal resolution.
 Key tracer: Total suspended matter (TSM) was used as a parameter that can be both estimated from the backscattering in satellite images and modelled in terms of particle abundance.
 Hydrodynamic model: Delft3D (sigma-layer configuration), calibrated against temperature profiles from the SHL2 monitoring station and the LéXPLORE platform, with turbidity from a Seapoint Turbidity Meter.